techidaily/site-fox-links/source/_posts/new-in-2024-the-new-directors-toolkit-15-basic-cinematography-movements.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Part 1: 7 Types of Shots in film You Should Know

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f-yPCh24EsA?si=3z8FAd_lMZeAjug7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_1g4U13PBk0?si=xJLJtlc4hKBTBH8M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: 7 Types of Shots in film You Should Know

 ### 1\.
 Establishing Shot